christineecker/fsnulls/README.md

 <!-- badges: start -->
 <!-- badges: end -->

 This repository contains metadata and functions to create spatial null models for FreeSurfer surface data.
-Many of these functions are wrappers for the `BrainSMASH` and `neuromaps` toolboxes.
+Many of these functions are wrappers for functions provided by the `BrainSMASH` and `neuromaps` toolboxes.

 ## Installation

-The package relies on `python` and the python toolboxes [BrainSMASH](https://brainsmash.readthedocs.io/en/latest/) and [neuromaps](https://netneurolab.github.io/neuromaps/index.html).
+The package relies on a working installation of `python`, we well as the python toolboxes [BrainSMASH](https://brainsmash.readthedocs.io/en/latest/) and [neuromaps](https://netneurolab.github.io/neuromaps/index.html).
 These need to be installed prior to the `fsnulls` package.
-Also, you have to initiate python in R using the `reticulate` package, and based on your particular python installation.
+Also, you have to initiate python in R using the `reticulate` package.

 These can be specified in the `.Rprofile` file, e.g.,